Fitting a loft light in your loft is an essential step if you are looking to use your loft space for any form of storage.

 - Switch – Cable running to switch

-With all the wires inserted, clamp them down giving each a little tug to make sure it’s held securely.
+With all wires inserted they are then clamped down giving each a little tug to make sure it’s held securely.

-Using some 1.5mm cable clips, clips your cables up to any available joists, just above any loft insulation that may be present.
+Using some 1.5mm cable clips, all cables are then clipped up nicely to any available joists, just above any loft insulation that may be present.

 In terms of the spacing’s for each cable clip, the regulations state that for 1.5mm twin and earth cable, clips should be added at least every 250mm horizontally and at least every 400mm vertically.

-Try to keep your cables clipped in as straight a line as possible to keep everything looking as neat as possible.
+The cables should be clipped in as straight a line as possible to keep everything looking as neat as possible.

-Once all your cables are clipped up nicely, you are finished, congratulations on a job well done!
+Once all your cables are clipped up nicely, everything is now complete!

 Wiring up a Loft Light Using a Standard Junction box

-As with anything to do with electrics, the very first job before we do anything is to turn off the power!
+- Step 1 – Isolate Power: As with anything to do with electrics, the very first job before we do anything is to turn off the power

-With the power isolated, locate an existing lighting circuit in the loft and cut through the wire.
-Strip back the outer cable sheath and also the sheathing on both the live and neutral wires.
+- Step 2 – Locate Circuit: With the power isolated, locate an existing lighting circuit in the loft and cut through the wire.
+Strip back the outer cable sheath and also the sheathing on both the live and neutral wires

 What if I can’t find an Existing Lighting Circuit to Take Power From?

-When trying to locate an existing lighting circuit to tap into for your new loft light, it might be the case that you cannot find one and the only existing circuits you can find are the socket circuits.
+When trying to locate an existing lighting circuit to tap into for a new loft light, it might be the case that it’s not possible to locate one and the only existing circuits are the socket circuits.

-If this is the case then you will need to tap into one of these.
+If this is the case then you can tap into one of these.
 This is totally fine to do, but there are some rules on how it’s done.

-To do it you will need to insert a junction box as described in “Wiring up a Loft Light Using a Junction box” section above, only this time you will need to use 2.5mm cable to match the existing socket circuit.
+To do it, a junction box is inserted as described in “Wiring up a Loft Light Using a Junction box” section above, only this time 2.5mm cable is used to match the existing socket circuit.

-You will then need to run this new 2.5mm cable to a 5amp “fused connection unit” (or FCU for short).
+This new 2.5mm cable is then run to a 5amp “fused connection unit” (or FCU for short).

 This unit contains a 5amp fuse that effectively reduces the existing 16amp socket circuit down to the required 5amps for a lighting circuit.

-Once you have connected up the fused unit with your 2.5mm cable from the junction box you then run 1mm or 1.5mm cable (lighting circuit cable) to your switch and then on to the rest of the new circuit.
+Once connected up with the fused unit using 2.5mm cable from the junction box, 1mm or 1.5mm cable (lighting circuit cable) is used to to complete the rest of the circuit.